trivechain/triveasset-protocol/docs/Transfer-Instructions.md

 * All assets with remaining amounts are automatically transferred to the last output.

-## Bitcoin requirements
+## TRVC requirements
-* A minimal dust amount in real satoshis is sent to each output for validity
+* A minimal dust amount (0.000005441 TRVC) is sent to each output for validity
 * A transaction fee is left for miners to finance the processing of the transaction

 ## Examples